mc8na/nft-visualizer/README.md

 # nft-visualizer
-Display a collection of NFTs
+Displays a collection of NFTs with data drawn from Pinata/ipfs